Graph Cuts with Interacting Edge Costs - Examples, Approximations, and Algorithms: Relaxation and the flow dual

 \end{lemma} \begin{proof} The Lemma straightforwardly follows from bounding the optimal flow $\nu^*$.
 The flow through a single path $P \in \mathcal{P}$, if all other edges $e \notin \mathcal{P}$ are empty, is restricted by the minimum average capacity for any subset of edges within the path, i.e., $\min_{P' \subseteq P} \frac{f(P')}{|P'|}$.
 Moreover, we obtain a family of feasible solutions as those that send nonzero flow only along one path and remain within that path's capacity.
 Hence, the maximum flow must be at least as big as the flow for any of those single-path solutions.
 This observation yields the upper bound on the ratio.

-A similar argumentation shows the lower bound: The total joint capacity constraint is upper bounded by $\hat{f}(A) = \sum_{P \in \mathcal{P}}f(A \inter P) \geq f(A)$.
+A similar argumentation shows the lower bound: the total joint capacity constraint is upper bounded by $\hat{f}(A) = \sum_{P \in \mathcal{P}}f(A \inter P) \geq f(A)$.
 Hence, $\sum_{P \in \mathcal{P}}\min_{P' \subseteq P}\frac{f(P')}{|P'|}$ is the value of the maximum flow with capacity $\hat{f}$ if each edge is only contained in one path, and is an upper bound on the flow otherwise. \end{proof}

-The gap in Lemma~\ref{lem:gapbds} can be large: \begin{corollary} The flow-cut gap for \mcoocut{} can be as large as $n-1$. \end{corollary} \begin{proof} Corollary~\ref{lem:fcgap} can be shown via an example where the upper and lower bound of Lemma~\ref{lem:gapbds} coincide.
+\begin{corollary} The flow-cut gap for \mcoocut{} can be as large as $n-1$. \end{corollary} \begin{proof} Corollary~\ref{lem:fcgap} can be shown via an example where the upper and lower bound of Lemma~\ref{lem:gapbds} coincide.
 The worst-case example for the flow-cut gap is a simple graph that consists of one single path from $s$ to $t$ with $n-1$ edges.
 For this graph one of the capacity constraints is that

 Constraint~\eqref{eq:flow_constraint} is the only relevant capacity constraint if the capacity (and cut cost) function is $f(A) = \max_{e \in A}w(e)$ with weights $w(e) = \gamma$ for all $e \in \Es$ and some constant $\gamma>0$ and, consequently, $f(\Es) = \gamma$.
 By Constraint~\eqref{eq:flow_constraint}, the maximum flow is $\nu^* = \frac{\gamma}{n-1}$.
 The optimum cooperative cut $C^*$, by contrast, consists of any single edge and has cost $f(C^*) = \gamma$. \end{proof} Single path graphs as used in the previous proof can provide worst-case examples for rounding methods too: if $f$ is such that $f(e) \geq f(\Es)/|\Es|$ for all edges $e$ in the path, then the solution to the relaxed cut problem is maximally uninformative: all entries of the vector $y$ are $y(e) = \frac{f(\Es)}{n-1}$.